-To test your apps, use the latest version of Xcode and update your devices to the latest versions of iOS, iPadOS, macOS, and tvOS.
+To test your apps, use the latest version of Xcode and update your devices to the latest versions of iOS, iPadOS, macOS, tvOS, and watchOS.
 To test your website, you’ll need to group it with an app that is enabled for Sign in with Apple and is available on the App Store.

 Find tools, documentation, and resources you need to implement Sign in with Apple.